rroyson/instruments-api-mock-exam/instructions.md

 ## Steps

 Successfully complete the first 4 steps to receive a grade of 'Meets Expectations'.
-Additionally, successfully complete step 5 to receive a grade of 'Exceeds Expectations'.
+Complete step 5 to receive a grade of 'Exceeds Expectations'.

 ### Step 1